 Thickets of brush kept us from getting all the way over to the ridge we needed so we just kept going downhill knowing that we would eventually run into one of the forest roads at the bottom.

-We turned right on this road and followed it to a junction with Barlow Road.
 It doesn’t look that steep from down here.

 Barlow Road.